-AI is practically built for e-commerce image editing (thank you MIT, Google, Microsoft, and Adobe)
+AI is practically built for e-commerce image editing (thank you, Google, Microsoft, and Adobe)

 If you’re not already using AI to work smarter, you’re falling behind.
-Automation is one of the greatest efficiencies to be found in any workflow, and that’s especially true in expensive yet repetitive work like product photography, outsource photo editing, and post-production.
+Automation is one of the greatest efficiencies to be found in any workflow, and that’s especially true in expensive yet repetitive work like product photography, outsourced photo editing, and post-production

 In fact, today’s AI are nearly perfectly aligned with e-commerce image editing needs.
 Why?

-Before I awe (or bore) you, here’s some quick background on what Pixelz is already doing with AI.
-It’s not just theory to us, or something to look at in the future.
-The development of AI is driving our company—it was key to our recent round of Series A funding—and has been for a long time.
+Before we awe (or bore) you, here’s some quick background on what Pixelz is already doing with AI.
+It’s not just a theory to us, or something to look at in the future.
+The development of AI is driving our company.

 That’s why we built S.A.W.™, a Photoshop assembly line for product image editing.
 S.A.W.™ breaks image editing down into small steps that are completed by a blend of specialist human editors, AI, and scripts.